Good to know

 The wider backcountry ski design will ensure that your body weight is distributed over a larger surface area, which reduces the chance of you falling down through the soft snow.
 However, it can be hard to get a decent footing with backcountry cross-country skis, since they are made with steel edges to ensure an improved grip on hard surfaces.
 Some backcountry skis come with special fabric also called skin, instead of skiing wax.
 The skin is designed as self-adhesive fabric strips, which prevents you from slipping backward.

-Backcountry Skis - Lift-accessed or human-powered?
+Backcountry Skis - Going by lift or muscle power?

 In general, backcountry cross-country skiing can be divided into these two main categories: